stormchaserroleplaying/stormchaserRPG/Adventuring/Resting/Breather/index.md

 To recover hit points, the player rolls the Hit Die and adds the character’s Constitution modifier to it.
 The character regains hit points equal to the total (minimum of 0).

-To recover spell points, the player rolls their spell point die (see chapter 10).
+To recover spell points, the player rolls their [spell point die](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/WhatisaSpell/SpellPoints/#recovering-spell-points).
 The character regains spell points equal to the total.

 The player can decide to spend an additional Hit Die after each roll.
 A character regains some spent Hit Dice upon finishing a long rest, as explained below.